 It seems it didn't take too much to talk Orpah into leaving.
 Naomi makes a very good point.
 Naomi doesn't have anything to offer to the girls.
 She is poor and can't support them financially.
 Life would probably be very much better if they just stayed in Moab.
 After all, they are Moabites.
 Naomi can't give them husbands.
-Why take so many risks and go?
+Why take so many risks to go?
 Why not leave Naomi?
 There is a sense in which it can be quite easy at times to want to walk away from the Lord.

 Jesus told a parable of a farmer throwing his seed on various types of soil.
-It was a picture of how people act in response differently when the Word of God is planted in their lives.
-Thus, Naomi and Ruth traveled to Bethlehem together.
+It was a picture of how differently people act in response when the Word of God is planted in their lives.
 While Orpah chose to leave Naomi to look for a husband, Ruth made a choice that could very possibly end with her staying single for the rest of her life.
 Though we don't know what happened to Orpah, we do know that Naomi found blessings beyond what she could ever have dreamed of.